jbostoen/itop-jb-contactmethod-validation/readme.md

 Adds validation for certain contact methods (in the ContactMethod objects).
 Currently only based on the situation in Belgium (length of phone numbers).

+For now, this is specifically for Belgian phone numbers; but I'm open to pull requests for a more generic form of validation which may better support international needs.

 ## Requirements

 iTop extensions